Domestic fees (FEE-HELP)

-WES is only open for applications during a set time, and closed after census date.|
+WES is only open for applications during a set time, and closed after the census date.|

 We email the transaction number to your Monash account.

-|Australian citizens - with no TFN|| You cannot apply for FEE-HELP until you have a TFN.
-You can apply for a TFN through the Australian Taxation Office (ATO).
-They will send you a certificate as proof that you have applied for one. |
+You can't apply for FEE-HELP until you have a TFN.
+You can apply for a TFN through the Australian Taxation Office (ATO). |

 |You must initially be a full-fee student.|

-|Permanent Humanitarian Visa holders|| Fill in an application at Monash Connect. |
+|Permanent Humanitarian Visa holders||

-|New Zealand citizens who meet all of the criteria in our FAQ I am a New Zealand citizen - can I get a HELP loan?.||WES doesn't show this recent change, so you must follow all the application instructions in the FAQ.
-Provide all the visa and residency documentation at least 5 business days before your census date to commence the application process.||Provide proof of your special category visa and that you meet all of the residency requirements, then we will send you a hard-copy application.
+|New Zealand citizens who meet all of the eligibility criteria in HELP loans for New Zealand citizens.||Complete the New Zealand HELP loans request application.
+Provide all the visa and residency documentation at least five business days before your census date to start the application process.||We'll assess the documents you've provided to see if you meet the residency criteria.
+If you're eligible to apply for FEE-HELP we'll send you a hard-copy application.
 Fill it in and mail it back.|

-|Australian Permanent Resident Visa (APRV) holders including New Zealand citizens who hold a permanent resident visa.|| You cannot apply unless in a bridging course for overseas-trained professionals.
-New Zealand citizens must also have permanent resident visa.|
+You can't apply unless you're in a bridging course for overseas-trained professionals.
+New Zealand citizens must also have a permanent resident visa.|

 Tracking your payments or debt